 Since you can’t go out and hug each and every one of your customers (plus, social distancing and all…) how can a business show love for its customers?
 Here are a few of the tried-and-true ways to show your customers you care.

 One of the best ways to show love is to be a good listener (are we giving business or life advice here?
 Trick question, it’s both!).
 Who knows more about the customer experience than the customer?
-You can ask for customer feedback through online surveys, mailers or even have a dedicated LP with a form on your website.
-But don’t just receive the feedback.
-Really read through it and apply it to your company principles when applicable.
-When customers recognize changes they asked for, they’ll feel valued.
+Here are some quick and effective ways to gather feedback from your customers:

 If your business is set up to offer this kind of program, it can be a great way to spread the word about your business through your customer base, and also give something back to your customers.
 You can provide loyalty programs such as, let’s say, if a person remains a customer for two years, they get a month of service for free.
 Or referral programs where if your customer gets someone else to sign up for your service, you provide them with a $100 Amazon gift card.
 You can adjust these programs anyway you see fit, but it’s a great way to keep your customers engaged with your brand and feel wanted.